enzobonansea/valgrind-memlog/README.md

-# Floating-Point Vectors Inspector
+# Memlog

-A customized Valgrind tool that logs all floating-point writes to large buffers and analyzes their compressibility using an innovative compression technique.
+A Valgrind tool that logs all floating-point writes to large memory buffers for analysis.

-## 🚀 CI/CD with GitHub Workflows
+## CI/CD with GitHub Workflows

 ### Automated Build and Push (build.yml)
 This workflow automatically triggers on every push to the `main` branch:

-1. **Checkout Code**: Fetches the repository including GitLab submodules using SSH deploy keys
+1. **Checkout Code**: Fetches the repository
-2. **Generate Image Tag**: Creates a unique tag using commit hashes from both main repo and submodules
+2. **Generate Image Tag**: Creates a unique tag using the commit hash
 3. **Update Configuration**: Automatically updates `menu.sh` with commit information
 4. **Build Docker Image**: Constructs the container with all dependencies
 5. **Push to ECR**: Uploads the image to AWS Elastic Container Registry with both versioned and `latest` tags